amuhak/Macro/Unit 1/Trading.md

 ## Comparative Advantage
 An individual, business, or country can produce a good or service at a lower [[Economics#Opportunity Cost|Opportunity Cost]] than another producer.
+Opportunity Cost will always be expressed in the GOOD not the input